-From the sidebar at the left and the New list, you access fundamental Databricks entities: the Workspace, clusters, tables, notebooks, jobs, and libraries.
-The Workspace is the special root folder that stores your Databricks assets, such as notebooks and libraries, and the data that you import.
+From the sidebar at the left and the Common Tasks list on the home page, you access fundamental Azure Databricks entities: Workspace, clusters, tables, notebooks, jobs, and libraries.
+The Workspace is the special root folder that stores your Azure Databricks assets, such as notebooks and libraries, and the data that you import.

 To get help, click the question icon at the top right-hand corner.

-A cluster is a collection of Databricks computation resources.
+A cluster is a collection of Azure Databricks computation resources.
 To create a cluster: